-- Littering is prohibited within the airport area. - All waste must be sorted to be reused or recycled as far as possible. - Waste management must take place in a way that does not entail difficulties or risks from an aviation safety, health or environmental protection perspective. - All operators are responsible for ensuring that all waste within the airport area is sorted and disposed of in appropriate and marked receptacles, such as containers and bins. - Waste disposal bags, leftover materials or other waste may only be disposed of in places intended for waste. - The airport's waste sorting guide must be followed. - In the airport area, waste may only be temporarily stored, pending removal.
-This may only be done in areas intended for the purpose. - Waste may not be stored for longer than one year before disposal. - Improperly placed waste can pose a fire or safety hazard by blocking escape routes or containing materials that can cause fire and smoke spread containers and receptacles on airside must always be covered and any lids must always be closed.
+- Littering is prohibited within the airport area. - All waste must be sorted to be reused or recycled as far as possible.
+For more information see the waste sorting guide. - Waste management must take place in a way that does not entail difficulties or risks from an aviation safety, health or environmental protection perspective. - All operators are responsible for ensuring that all waste within the airport area is sorted and disposed of in appropriate and marked receptacles, such as containers and bins. - Waste disposal bags, leftover materials or other waste may only be disposed of in places intended for waste. - In the airport area, waste may only be temporarily stored, pending removal.
+This may only be done in areas intended for the purpose. - Waste may not be stored for longer than one year before disposal. - Improperly placed waste can pose a fire or safety hazard by blocking escape routes or containing materials that can cause fire and smoke spread

+A R N The following procedures apply at Stockholm Arlanda Airport: All containers and receptacles on airside must always be covered and any lids must always be closed.
 This is so that birds do not access the contents and so that waste does not risk blowing away.